dabeaz/curio/docs/reference.rst

 .. asyncmethod:: FileStream.readall()

    Return all of the data that's available on a file up until an EOF is read.

+.. asyncmethod:: FileStream.read_exactly(n)

+   Read exactly n bytes of data, waiting for all data to arrive if necessary.

 .. asyncmethod:: FileStream.readline()